Date:

 After three years of running this setup across my NixOS desktop, laptop, home NAS, router, and VPS, I’m sharing my experience.
 Below is a consolidated view of everything I persist across my machines (each has its own unique allowlist).

-connection data.
-I want my airport WiFi to work after a reboot,
+data.
+I want my airport WiFi to work after a reboot, and managing this

-and managing this declaratively is a pain./etc/ssh/ssh_host_*_key, SSH host keys./nix, the Nix store, containing all my
+/etc/ssh/ssh_host_*_key, SSH host keys./nix, the Nix store, containing all my binaries and

-binaries and configurations./srv/git, my private Git repositories./srv/nas, my NAS: Big Buck Bunny in a variety
+/srv/git, my private Git repositories./srv/nas, my NAS: Big Buck Bunny in a variety of encodings.

 RFC7217